learn-co-curriculum/fewpjs-reviewing-javascript-events/README.md

 (X) functions are always executed first.
 ( ) functions are objects.

-?: Choose the version of this function that is the best example of generalization:
+?: Choose the version of this function that is the best example of generalization.

 (X)